Study in Czech Republic

 Over 37,000 foreign students are studying at Czech higher education institutions and their interest is growing as the offer of study programmes in foreign languages (especially in English) is increasing.
 Czech universities are involved in a wide range of international cooperation activities.

-Czech higher education dates back six hundred years.
+Czech higher education dates back as far as six hundred years.
 In 1348 Emperor Charles IV founded a university in Prague which is the oldest academic institution in Central Europe.
-It is now called Charles University.

 Organisation of Studies

 Courses are divided into semesters, years or blocks and are composed of teaching periods, examination periods and holidays.
 Studies usually begins in October and the academic year is divided into two semesters: winter and summer, with a five-week examination period after each semester.
 A semester normally consists of 15 weeks of teaching followed by an examination period.

 The main requirement for entering a Bachelor´s degree programme or a full Master´s degree programme is the completion of a full secondary general education or vocational education with a “maturitní zkouška” high-school graduation exam.

 Students who want to study full-time should apply directly to the higher education institution of their choice.
 The deadline for submitting applications is usually the end of February or March.
 Most higher education institutions require applicants to take entrance examinations, usually held between June and September.
 Examinations at higher education institutions for the arts take place earlier, in January, and the deadline for filing applications is normally the end of November.
 Student administration departments can provide information on applications, admission requirements and studies.
 Foreign applicants who want to study a Czech-language programme must prove adequate knowledge of the Czech language by an official certificate or by taking a language exam at the university.

 Foreign students should submit a Long-term Residence Permit or Visa, passport, or personal identification number if need be, before starting the studies.